 Susana Muñoz, Ph.D.

-Dr. Susana M. Muñoz is Associate Professor of higher education, Program Coordinator of the Higher Education Leadership (HEL) Program, and Co-Director of CSU initiatives for the Race and Intersectional Studies for Educational Equity (RISE) Center in the School of Education at Colorado State University (CSU).
+Dr. Susana M. Muñoz is Associate Professor of Higher Education Leadership in the School of Education at Colorado State University.
 Her scholarly interests center on the experiences of minoritized populations in higher education.
 Specifically, Dr. Muñoz focuses her research on issues of equity, identity, and campus climate for undocumented Latinx students, while employing perspectives such as legal violence, racist nativism, Chicana feminist epistemology to identify and dismantle power, oppression, and inequities as experienced by these populations.
 She utilizes multiple research methods as mechanisms to examine these matters with the ultimate goal of informing immigration policy and higher education practices.

 Dr. Muñoz has been honored by the White House Initiative for Educational Excellence for Hispanics for her teaching and research.
 She was also recognized as a Salzburg Global Fellow and named one of the "top 25 most influential women in higher education" by Diverse Issues in Higher Education magazine.
 She also brings 13 years of student affairs experience in multicultural affairs, Greek life, diversity and leadership training, TRiO programs, and residence life.

-Susana Muñoz is a paid member of the Red Ventures Education freelance review network.
+Susana Muñoz is a paid member of the Red Ventures Education Integrity Network.